JadedBanana/JadCron/README.md

 ## Optional Keys

-There are multiple optional keys that are useful for scheduling:
+There are multiple optional keys that are useful for scheduling and other miscellaneous options:

 - `"output file"`: The locale for the output file.
 If not inluded, it will just be a file with the same name plus ".output.txt" tacked on the end.
 If not set to a string, it the output file will not be generated.
 - `"args function prefix"`: The prefix for mid-argument functions and variables.
 Is set to `"?:>>"` by default.
+- `"repeats"`: The amount of times the program should repeat itself when finished.
+Is set to 0 by default.
 - `"run options"`: Has the run options for the command.
 It has a number of sub-keys, none of which are required.
   - `"year"`: The year(s) the command should run in.
   - `"month"`: The month(s) the command should run in.
 Runs from 1 to 12.